Dilexi te, or to applaud with blush at the Christmas festival of your son

 Nothing serious, some say.
 Just the detail that the successor of Peter speaks as if he worked for Save the Children.

-Everything starts off badly with a phrase that summarizes the general tone:
+It all starts badly with a phrase that summarizes the general tone:

-«In a world where the poor are becoming more numerous…»
+“In a world where the poor are increasingly numerous…”

-The text continues by describing the “elites of the rich in their comfortable bubble” with the same depth as a SER talk show host commenting on inequality.
+The text continues by describing the “elites of the rich in their comfortable bubble” with the same depth as a tertuliana from the SER comments on inequality.

 And then comes the poetic summit: